jeremymcrae/denovonear/README.md

    symbols, with one or more transcript IDs per gene.
 The tab-separated input format is gene symbol followed by transcript ID.
 Alternative transcripts are listed on separate lines.
- * `--coverage-adjust` and `--coverage-dir` to obtain mutation rates adjust for sequencing coverage.

 The tab-separated output file will contain one row per gene/transcript, with each line containing a transcript ID or gene symbol, a log10 transformed